 Statute of limitations

-The statute of limitations period is four years, but can be extended in case of tax losses.
+The statute of limitations period is four years.
 Regarding facts involving black-listed jurisdictions, the statute of limitations for the right to assess taxes is extended to 12 years while the time period allowed to collect taxes is extended to 15 years.
 The statute of limitations period is also increased from four to 12 years in case of facts related to deposit and securities accounts in financial institutions outside the European Union.

 When a tax inspection is legally suspended, the statute of limitations period is also suspended.

 Currently, the Portuguese Tax Authority has been exhibiting a more aggressive approach, especially with regards to the fight against tax fraud and evasion, mainly by aggravating taxation in fields where tax avoidance is significant and by introducing additional compliance and reporting obligations.